pisv/gethandly.wiki-playground/Step-Two.md

 ## Building Source File Structure

-Let's get back to the `FooFile` and its `hBuildStructure` method.
+Let's get back to the `FooFile` and its `hBuildSourceStructure` method.

 The `FooFile` is the innermost openable element in our model.
 Elements inside a source file are *never* openable because the source file always builds all of its inner structure in one go by parsing the text contents, as we'll soon see.

-The method `hBuildStructure` of a source file is supposed to create and initialize a `SourceElementBody` for the source file itself and also for each of its descendant elements, and place the initialized bodies into the `NEW_ELEMENTS` map in the given context.
+The method `hBuildSourceStructure` of a source file is supposed to create and initialize a body for the source file itself and also for each of its descendant elements, and place the initialized bodies into the `NEW_ELEMENTS` map in the given context.

 The class `SourceElementBody` extends the class `Body` and implements the interface `ISourceElementInfo`.
 It holds cached structure and properties for